Meet Your Executive Board

 Class of 2000

-The University of Maryland Eastern Shore Alumni Association - Baltimore Chapter has a very, very rich history.
+University of Maryland Eastern Shore Baltimore Alumni Chapter, Inc. has a very, very rich history.
 Our research shows that the first Baltimore Alumni Chapter was formed in the mid 1940s and led by President Edward Wilkins, Class of 1941.
 He was a graduate of Princess Anne Academy ( the original name of the University of Maryland Eastern Shore.)
 He worked with the alumni chapter for several years before the chapter became inactive.

 In 1970, The Baltimore Alumni Chapter was revitalized in by a group of alumni who had recently graduated from Maryland State College (MSC).
 According to one of the founders of this group, it was rumored that there was a possibility that the school was closing, therefore this group of alumni unified to support the school.
 The President was Ellis Boston (Class of 1967) He was a graduate of Maryland State College.
 He later earned his law degree from the University of Baltimore School of Law.